On May 4, 2016, in Federal Register Notices 81 FR 26759, HUD announced a new inspection and oversight approach called UPCS-V.

 Some changes focus on the conditions and deficiencies that directly affect the tenant and the habitability of the unit.
 For example:

 UPCS-V will use a deficiency driven protocol, rather than going through a static checklist.
-Deficiencies would be classified on an escalating scale, from minor (L1) to significant (L3), and critical deficiencies may be further classified as life threatening (LT) or emergency (E).
+Deficiencies will be classified as pass/fail.

 What can you do to prepare for UPCS-V?